X-Sign-1/CCC-Cross-modal-Contrastive-Creator-for-End-to-End-Sign-Language-Generation/README.md

 This is the project homepage for the paper "CCC: Cross-modal Contrastive Creator for End-to-End Sign Language Generation".
 On this homepage, we provide the code used in the paper and a demonstration of the sign language generation results.

+We’re working on many fronts right now, so progress on open-sourcing has been slower.
+Please keep an eye on this project—we’ll organize and release the code gradually.

 To view the sign language generation demo, please visit: https://pretty-natural-satyr.ngrok-free.app